 This structure is only valid after the change of variables to $\beta$ and the half-densitized radiative fields $\varphi_i$.
 Indeed, the original radiative fields $\phi_i$ do not commute with $\mu$, because they contribute to~\eqref{Equation: symplectic form without edge modes bad} with a term proportional to $\Omega$.
 Moreover, $\mu$ doesn't commute with itself~\cite{Ciambelli:2023mir}:

-In this way, the change of variable $(\mu,\phi_i) \to(\beta,\varphi_i)$ identifies a spin $0$ sector which commutes with the matter and radiative sector.
+In this way, the change of variable $(\mu,\phi_i) \to(\beta,\varphi_i)$ identifies a spin $0$ sector which commutes with the matter and radiative sectors.
 Thus, the decomposition $C=H_R+H_S$ amounts to a decoupling consistent with the phase space structure of the theory, because $H_R$ involves only $(\Omega,\beta)$, and $H_S$ involves only $\varphi_i$; thus $\pb{H_R}{H_S}=0$.
-This dramatically simplifies the solution of the constraint since the spin $0$ fluctuations don't back-react on the radiative degrees of freedom; the constraint $C=H_R +H_S=0$ only creates entanglement between the spin $0$ and the radiative data.
+This dramatically simplifies the solution of the constraint, since the spin $0$ fluctuations don't back-react on the radiative degrees of freedom; the constraint $C=H_R +H_S=0$ only creates correlations (and, in the quantum theory, entanglement) between the spin $0$ and the radiative data.